How to Open a Thai Bank Account as a Foreigner

 Singapore’s UOB and CIMB from Malaysia are the most prominent ones.
 Yet opening at an account at either of them is very difficult if you’re a non-resident foreigner.

-Foreign banks are often easier to use if you’re making international transfers and/or banking regionally across Southeast Asia.
-Consider opening an account at UOB or CIMB if you’re doing business throughout the ASEAN region.
+Foreign banks in Thailand are often easier to use if you’re making international transfers and/or banking regionally across Southeast Asia.

-Otherwise, our advice to anyone on a short-stay Thai visa is: go to your nearest branch of either Bangkok Bank or SCB.
+Besides that, our advice to anyone on a short-stay Thai visa is: go to your nearest branch of either Bangkok Bank or SCB.
 If they’re difficult with you, then try another branch.

 Repeat this process until you’ve successfully opened a bank account in Thailand!